 For a weekly or monthly publication a substantial amount of coverage for each event is required and a major portion of the overall content should be on the subject of Formula 1.
-Publications or agencies applying for a race-by-race photographer accreditation must supply evidence of independent coverage of a minimum of 15 instances where their pictures have been used for editorial purposes per pass issued at each event they have been accredited for in the previous year's Championship.
+Agencies or individuals applying for a race-by-race photographer accreditation must supply evidence of independent coverage where their pictures have been used for editorial purposes in at least three (3) publications that comply with the FIA Accreditation Criteria per pass issued at each event they have been accredited for in the previous year's Championship.